Care and use

-- Flower Market and Greenhouse Outdoor Furniture: A fanciful design featuring intricate weaving patterns, complex shapes, and incorporation of enamelware accents, our outdoor rattan was a design idea in need of experienced weavers.
+- Courtyard Outdoor Furniture: A fanciful design featuring intricate weaving patterns, complex shapes, and incorporation of enamelware accents, our outdoor rattan was a design idea in need of experienced weavers.
 Our search ended with a well-established manufacturer in China that was also skilled in the production of the detailed metal frames in the collection.
 Synthetic wicker requires less preparation and production time than natural fiber wicker, so productivity is higher and weavers earn more money than they would if weaving natural fibers.

 Furniture Care and Use

 - All furniture should be cleaned carefully to protect the life of the finish.

 - Beaded fringe may be gently cleaned with a cloth dampened with glass cleaner.

 - Brass feet, finials, buttons, and banding may be polished with metal polish and a soft cloth, or left to naturally patina with age.

 - Cloth fringe and tassels may be gently vacuumed and steamed.